Sfk970/Financial_Trends-Business_KPI_Dashboard/README.md

 ## 📌 Objective

-To analyze long-term company financial data and deliver actionable business insights on revenue trends, profitability, efficiency, and capital structure using SQL and Power BI — without Python.
+To analyze long-term company financial data and deliver actionable business insights on revenue trends, profitability, efficiency, and capital structure using SQL and Power BI.

 ---